amiaopensource/lenticular/lenticular/README.md

 - the «option '--help' [is] ignored at the moment», as is any passed flag;
 - **inputFileName:** currently the input file must be at the same level than `inStudy`.
 Hmm…
+- when only a flag is passed, a `Segmentation fault: 11` occurs

 #### Frame cropper